kelly-mcdougall/validator-/README.md

         <rule context="/article/front/article-meta/pub-date">
             <report
                 test="
-                    @pub-type = 'ppub' and /article/front/journal-meta[journal-id = 'artl' or journal-id = 'coli' or journal-id = 'cpsy' or journal-id = 'evco' or journal-id = 'jocn' or journal-id = 'neco' or journal-id = 'netn' or journal-id = 'opmi' or journal-id = 'posc' or journal-id = 'pres']
+                @pub-type = 'ppub' and /article/front/journal-meta[journal-id = 'artl' or journal-id = 'coli' or journal-id = 'cpsy' or journal-id = 'evco' or journal-id = 'jocn' or journal-id = 'neco' or journal-id = 'netn' or journal-id = 'opmi' or journal-id = 'posc' or journal-id = 'pres' or journal-id = 'dint']
                     ">
                 <value-of select="/article/front/journal-meta/journal-title-group/journal-title"
                     /><![CDATA[ is online only and the value of '@pub-type' on <pub-date> should be 'epub', not ']]><value-of